 - Necessity and Experimentation: Lessons from Israeli Innovation (.75 cu)

-- The Marketing department will permit a total of no more than 1.0 cu credit from any Advanced Study Project (MKTG 890 – including Global Consulting Practicum, MKTG 895x – Advanced Study Project – Domestic Consulting Practicum), Independent Study (MKTG 899) or Global Modular Course (MKTG 893 and MKTG 897) to count toward the Marketing Major elective requirements stated above.
+- The Marketing department will permit a total of no more than 1.0 cu credit from any Advanced Study Project (MKTG 8900 – including Global Consulting Practicum, MKTG 8950x – Advanced Study Project – Domestic Consulting Practicum), Travel Study (MKTG 8950 – Global Business Week), Independent Study (MKTG 8990) or Global Modular Course (MKTG 8930 and MKTG 8970) to count toward the Marketing Major elective requirements stated above.
 Students may combine such courses as long as the total credit does not exceed 1.0 cu.
 The Global and Domestic Consulting Practicum Courses are discontinued as of Fall 2017, however students who took these courses previously can still apply them toward their elective requirements as stated above.

-- MKTG 940, 941, 942 and 943 are Doctoral level courses.
-Students need instructor permission and a permit from the department course coordinator in order to enroll.
+- MKTG 9400, 9410, 9420 and 9430 are Doctoral level courses.
+Students need instructor permission and must submit a permit request in Path@Penn so that the course coordinator can approve the permit so that the student can enroll.
 See PhD Program Advising and PhD Course Descriptions for more information.

 The Marketing Department’s MBA Faculty Advisor oversees Program Advising for the major.